stonemjs/docs/src/docs/essentials/logging.md

 ```
 :::

-This allows you to register your custom logger and inject any required configuration upfront — no extra boilerplate, just pure context-driven setup.
+This allows you to register your custom logger and inject any required configuration upfront, no extra boilerplate, just pure context-driven setup.

 ## Example: Using Pino with Stone.js